kubeadm init

 • Configure auto-approval for new CSR requests.

-See kubeadm join for additional info.
+See kubeadm join for additional information.

 8. Installs a DNS server (CoreDNS) and the kube-proxy addon components via the API server.
 In Kubernetes version 1.11 and later CoreDNS is the default DNS server.
 Please note that although the DNS server is deployed, it will not be scheduled until CNI is installed.